lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 <h4 id="constants">Constants</h4>

-Global constants shall be avoided.
+Avoid global constants.

-The constants within a type declaration shall be grouped logically into private case-less `enum`s as their static properties.
+Group the constants within a type declaration logically into private case-less `enum`s as their static properties.
 Using case-less `enum`s instead of structures or classes prevents unwanted initialization of the containing entity, without adding an explicit private empty initializer.

 <h4 id="colons">Colons</h4>